Expert A-level Chemistry Tutoring

 The Chemistry Tutor

-In 2023, I dropped to just a small teaching contract (y13 A-level Chemistry) in order to dedicate the bulk of my time to providing top-quality one-to-one tutoring and support for tutees between sessions.
+In 2023, I made the move to dedicate the bulk of my time to providing top-quality one-to-one tutoring and support for tutees between sessions.

 Offering a premium service means I can have fewer tutees, who in turn receive a much better service.
 I get to know them well, understand what motivates them, and support their mental health while pushing them to excel.
 My students say they enjoy my lessons and learn much more than in their regular school classes.